INTERVIEW BY MARKO SYRJALA

 WOLF: It did.

 WOLF: Well, several things happened.
 In the ’90s, it wasn’t particularly popular.
 OBJECTION OVERRULED was in ’91, so it was still on the end wave of the whole ’80s, kind of.
 Heavy metal was still popular.
 You still had bands like Skid Row selling millions of records.
-But then something happened called Nirvana in the ’90s, and slowly but surely, the whole music scene didn’t want to hear about traditional heavy metal, the melodic metal that we played, and we were aware that we couldn’t continue to do the same shit again and again.
-We tried to change with the times, basically, and that was our desperate attempt to stay up-to-date and it didn’t quite work.
+But then something happened called Nirvana in the ’90s, and slowly but surely, the whole music scene didn’t want to hear about traditional heavy metal, the melodic metal that we played.
+We were aware that we couldn’t continue to do the same shit again and again.
+We tried to change with the times, basically, and that was our desperate attempt to stay up-to-date, and it didn’t quite work.
 And unfortunately, also the production wasn’t very good on that record.
 I think we had some great song ideas, but maybe they weren’t executed all that great.
-I would probably do it way differently today.
-I said it again and again, I can’t look back at these times and our records and say it was a mistake because at the time I was 100 percent convinced this is the right way to go.
-It turned out later on that it was maybe not a big success, but I’m not the guy who goes back and says, “I knew it all, right away,”?cause I hate it when people do that.
-At the time I thought, “Yeah, this is what we need to do,” and I stood 100 percent behind it, so I’m standing behind it now and saying this what I felt at the time, so it was the right decision, yeah.
+I would probably do it way different today.
+I said it again and again.
+I can’t look back at these times and our records and say it was a mistake because, at the time, I was 100 percent convinced this is the right way to go.
+It turned out later that it was maybe not a big success, but I’m not the guy who goes back and says, “I knew it all, right away,”?
+Cause I hate it when people do that.
+At the time, I thought, “Yeah, this is what we need to do,” and I stood 100 percent behind it, so I’m standing behind it now and saying this what I felt at the time, so it was the right decision, yeah.
 I’ve heard that even in my own band, when people go, “Oh, I never liked that song.”
 Then why the heck did you do it?
-I always liked everything I did, kinda, at the time.
+I always liked everything I did, kind of, at the time.

 WOLF: Oh yeah, we felt the vibes at the time.
 It was like a slowly sinking ship, in a way.
 And we tried to stop it from sinking, but we didn’t (laughs).